msw2012/course_ma304/Unit01.md

+---
+layout: default
+title: "MA304: Topics in Applied Mathematics"
+course_description: "An introduction to mathematical topics not included in the standard coursework, delivered by topics and projects chosen by the student."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Linear Analysis** <span id="1"></span>
 *In Unit 1, the theory of linear algebra studied in the Saylor Foundation’s MA211 and MA212 are extended to linear analysis in that